Uanela/arkos/packages/docs/docs/core-concepts/authentication-system.md

 | `cookie.sameSite` | SameSite cookie attribute                                       | `JWT_COOKIE_SAME_SITE` | "lax" in dev, "none" in prod |

 :::warning Production Security
-Always set a strong `JWT_SECRET` in production (Otherwise Arkos will throw an error on login attempts when no JWT Secret is set under production).
+Always set a `JWT_SECRET` (strong for better security) in production (Otherwise Arkos will throw an error on login attempts when no JWT Secret is set under production).
 Never commit secrets to version control.
 :::

 ## User Model Setup - Static RBAC Foundation